-Troika's upcoming solo exhibition ‘Glitches’ at Galerie Ron Mandos brings their large-scale installation ‘Limits of a Known Territory’ for the first time to Europe.
-The exhibition will include a new series as well as recent bodies of work.
+Troika's solo exhibition ‘Glitches’ at Galerie Ron Mandos brings their large-scale installation ‘Limits of a Known Territory’ for the first time to Europe.
+The exhibition also includes a new series and recent bodies of work.

 Galerie Ron Mandos